psnakhwa/Responder_Slack_Bot/SERVICE.md

 ###Use Case 1: Finding an employee for a new issue based on his/her skill set and deadline of issues they are currently working on

   * A manager requests for a list of employees that can best solve a particular issue.
   * Bot needs to get details for that issue.
-Particularly it tries to find programming language which is related to this issue via labels and issue name.
+Particularly it tries to find programming language (tag) which is related to this issue via labels and issue name.
+It simultaneously updates table 4 (issue_tags).
+  * After getting tags, bot gets the list of collaborators and find the 3 users with highest tag count using table 2 (user_tags).
+  *  Bot then asks the manager, whom to assign the issue from these 3 users.
+  *  Manager selects a user, bot assigns the issue to particular user, updates table 3 (issue_user) and notifies that user via email